 “I’m new here”

-Coming as a no-brainer this is a big no-no when it comes to handling customers.
+Coming as a no-brainer this is a big no-no that every call centre outsourcing company should teach its agents.
 Though everyone is new to a setup at some point of time or the other, saying it directly to the customer means that they wouldn’t be taking the suggestions seriously and would expect the call to get transferred to someone more knowledgeable.
 Also, the statement can be perceived negatively by them as well.
 At such times, the newly recruited agents of inbound call centres can seek the help of more experienced resources.

 “I don’t know”